shanxue-w/ANI/README.md

 ```

 If `matlab -batch` is not available in your environment, please run the required MATLAB scripts manually.

+### Demo runtime

+For the provided **Lorenz--Stenflo** demo, the expected runtime is approximately **3 hours**, depending on hardware, MATLAB availability, and whether intermediate results are already cached.

+### Expected output
+Running `bash run.sh` in `Lorenz-stenflo` will generate:
+- trained ANI model checkpoints,
+- baseline results,
+- symbolic regression outputs,
+- figures and evaluation summaries saved to the corresponding output folders.

 ## Repository Structure